 - Leiomyosarcomas, which look similar to smooth, involuntary muscles found in the:

 - Wall of the digestive tract

 - Walls of blood vessels

-- Rhabdomyosarcomas, which look similar to skeletal muscles.
+- Rhabdomyosarcomas, which look similar to the muscles on the bones.
 They are usually seen in children.
 They can develop in adults, but this is rare.

-- Malignant fibrous histiocytomas (MFH) and undifferentiated pleomorphic sarcoma, which do not look like any normal tissues
+- Malignant fibrous histiocytomas and undifferentiated pleomorphic sarcoma, which do not look like any normal tissues.

 - Synovial sarcomas, which do not look like normal tissues.
 They can develop anywhere in the body and are most common in adolescents and young adults.

 Common Sites for Soft Tissue Sarcomas

 Soft tissue sarcomas can develop almost anywhere in the body.
-About half develop in the limbs, usually in the thigh.
+About half of them develop in the limbs, usually in the thigh.
 Others can develop in the pelvis, trunk, or retroperitoneum, which is the space in your abdomen (belly) behind your abdominal lining.Back to top

 Signs and Symptoms